armory/documentation/_spinnaker/install.md

     Runs Armory installer
 ```

-### Using Docker:
+### Using Docker

-If you prefer to use Docker to install Armory Spinnaker, you can start
+#### Before You Start

+The Docker image will contain most of the files you will need.
+However,
+you may need to update your `.kube/config` file to use
+`heptio-authenticator-aws` instead of `aws-iam-authenticator`; although
+both are compatible, the Docker container expects to use the former.

+If the .armory and .hal directories you map in the docker command below
+already exist, make sure you have write permission to those directories
+(and read permissions to the others).
+If the directories don't exist,
+they'll be created by the docker container.

+Our installer currently expects to find your kubeconfig named `config` in
+the `.kube` directory you map below.
+If you've named your config something
+else, you'll need to rename or symlink the file accordingly.

+#### Installation

-Armory Halyard in a Docker container with the following command:
+You can start Armory Halyard in a Docker container with the following command:

 ```
 docker run -p 8084:8084 -p 9000:9000  \